meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 Although 64% of the lottery winners gave examples of how their lives have changed from the accident, only 23% were willing to say that their ifestyles in general have changed.
 Changes were generally positive and included: financial security, increased leisure time, easier retirement and general celebrity status.

 In general, lottery winners rated their winnings as a highly positive event, and paraplegis rated their accident as a highly negative event.
 (0 worst thing, 5 best thing) -- lottery 3.78 and victims 1.28.
-It is interesting to note that although
+It is interesting to note that although the difference between the lottery and victim group is large, it is roughly symmetric around the mean (2.5).